JarvusInnovations/jarvus-ace/README.md

 ### Form components for Ace Options
 There are form components in the src/ace/field directory that can be included in an application for run time modification of common ACE options.
-These are simple extensions of two base field classes: Jarvus.ace.field.AceOptionCheckbox for options with boolean values and Jarvus.ace.field.AceOptionComboBox for options with a number of possible options.
+You will find these components in the directory corresponding to the toolkit you are using (classic or modern).
+You can use the components as is, or use them as models for your own component classes.